johnkeru/johnkeru/README.md

 - ⚡ Fun fact **I love reading, sketching, chess, playing soccer, sepak.
 I love everything I know I fit.**

-- 📄 Hey your client doesn't care on you or your tools they only care for your work.
+- ⚡⚡ Hey your client doesn't care on you or your tools.
+They only care for your work.

 <h3 align="left">Connect with me:</h3>
 <p align="left">